jamesfricker/bobcat-sdk/bobcat-maths/README.md

 A major shortcoming with this testing is that we're using this in the context of 9lives without an isolated testing envrionment.
 That needs doing to be sure about this.

+There is some work that needs to be done here to take things further!
+It should be doable.